 Hard disk drives (HDDs) store information on a spinning disc whereas Solid State Drives (SSDs) store information on microchips.
 Older laptops usually came with HDDs so were bulkier and heavier, but SSDs are more the norm nowadays especially with thinner laptops.

 SSDs are a bit more expensive but the laptop boots up more quickly, runs faster, is more reliable and they use less power.
-So I would opt for SSD if you can.
+So I would choose SSD if you can.

 Do you want a touch screen or not?
 I personally don’t care about this feature so I know I can eliminate these from my search, but you might particularly want this feature.